Corporate / Private Equity / Closely Held Business

 Kurzon’s practice focuses on advising for-profit and not-for-profit corporations, partnerships and limited liability companies, as well as individual entrepreneurs, investors, officers and directors.
 Since graduation until 2009, Kurzon was an associate at the law firm Sidley Austin LLP in New York in the private equity/mergers & acquisitions practice group where he participated in and advised clients on multi-million and billion dollar transactions.
 Kurzon handles transactions, governance and strategy issues, principally advising clients with the drafting and negotiating of their agreements.
 In 2006, Kurzon spent six months in Hong Kong, China advising major banks and Chinese issuers on HK listed securities.

-As of February 2013, Kurzon is a Democratic Party candidate for the United States House of Representatives in New York's 7th Congressional District.
+Kurzon recently was a Democratic Party candidate for New York's 7th Congressional District.

 McGill University, Faculty of Law (Distinction), Montreal, Canada, 2003

 Certificate in International Trade Law, ILO/University of Torino, Italy, 2003

 Programme en Droit pour les Etudiants Etranger, Aix-en-provence, France, 2002

 McGill University, Faculty of Arts (Great Distinction), Montreal, Canada, 1999